gcymbalski/ecs-scaling-demo/README.md

 #What this is

 This is an automation-driven approach to the complete lifecycle management of the problem of managing a high-performance, semi-fault tolerant(for a certain value of 'complete').
-It basically tries to minimize the moving pieces involved in first building a test environment in a VPC [which you may want to generate a new IAM user for], the building deployable containers from well-controlled artifacts, and finally getting those deployed in a monitored/controlled way (for these purposes, load balancer checks over HTTP give us a lot of bang for the buck).
+It basically tries to minimize the moving pieces involved in first building a test environment in a VPC [which you may want to generate a new IAM user for], the building of deployable containers from well-controlled artifacts, and finally getting those deployed in a monitored/controlled way (for these purposes, load balancer checks over HTTP give us a lot of bang for the buck).

 The major technologies in use are SparkleFormation for modeling/orchestration in AWS and Packer for generating repeatable, controlled artifacts for deployment with SparkleFormation/AWS.
 Good stuff that's saved me a lot of time and headaches.